mrLucianoii/nasaPortal/README.md

 # nasaPortal
-Open Source API to access Nasa's Astronomy of the Day.
+Open Source RESTful API to access Nasa's Astronomy of the Day.